yarikoptic/rmafni/doc/SphinxDocs/FATCAT/MakingROIs.rst

 ------------------------------

 An important consideration in determining ROIs is how a *neighborhood* is defined at a voxel level.
+For most applications, these are symmetric around a given voxel (though, near the edge of a dataset or mask it may be clipped).
+The categories are typically described in terms of what basic features must be shared in order to make two voxels neighbors: nodes, edges or faces.

 Different software packages have different default definitions of a voxel neighborhood.
 The three main categories are: